ro6ertkenny/kai-memory-palace/git/index.md

-# 🧭 Git Wing — Index
+# 🧭 Git Wing — Master Index

-*How to navigate this wing*
+This index is the **authoritative navigation map** for the Git wing of **kai-memory-palace**.

+It defines the **mental primitives**, rules, and workflows for using Git safely, deliberately, and professionally across all domains (Kubernetes, Linux, general development).

 ---

-## 📌 Purpose
+## 🎯 Purpose

-This index provides a **navigation map** for the `git` wing of `kai-memory-palace`.

-It explains:
+The Git wing answers:

+- How changes are made safely
-- how Git knowledge is organized here
+- How history is preserved intentionally
-- what problems each section solves
-- where to look under pressure

-This is a **working reference**, not a tutorial.
+- How forks are maintained
+- How updates are integrated without guesswork

+This wing prioritizes **judgment and discipline** over memorization of commands.

 ---

-## 🧠 Mental Model

-Think of Git as three distinct states:

-Working tree → Staging area → Commit history

-Most mistakes come from confusing these states.

-This wing is organized to reinforce:
-- clarity between states
+## 🧱 Core Canons

+### 1️⃣ Change Discipline
-- intentional transitions
+- `change-workflow.md`
+  Edit → diff → stage → commit discipline

-- safe rollback paths
+- `review-checklist.md`
+  What “done” means before pushing

 ---

-## 🗂️ Wing Structure

-This wing will evolve to include:

-### 📁 Workflows
-Reusable, step-by-step patterns for real tasks, such as:
-- creating a new wing
-- scaffolding directories
-- refactoring repositories
-- thinning repos safely
-- coordinating changes across repos

-### 📁 Commits
-Guidance on:
-- staging strategy
-- grouping related changes
-- writing meaningful commit messages
-- reviewing history for clarity

-### 📁 Recovery
-Techniques for:
+### 2️⃣ Fork & Update Discipline
-- undoing staging mistakes
+- `forks-and-upstream.md`
+  Canonical handling of `origin` vs `upstream` for forked repositories

-- fixing bad commits
+- `update-decision-tree.md`
-- recovering from failed refactors
-- understanding reset vs revert
+  Fetch → inspect → integrate judgment
+  (merge vs rebase vs do nothing)

 ---

-## 🔁 How This Wing Is Used

-Other wings may reference this wing when they need to:

-- explain how changes were committed
-- point to a standard workflow
-- link to recovery guidance
-- avoid repeating Git explanations

-This wing acts as the **single source of truth for Git usage**.
+## 🧠 Mental Model

+- Fetching is always safe
+- Inspection precedes action
+- Integration is intentional
+- History is never rewritten casually

+This wing encodes **how professionals think with Git**, not just what they type.

 ---

-## ▶️ Where to Start

-Recommended path:

-1. Understand the mental model (this file)
-2. Learn core workflows
-3. Practice recovery techniques
-4. Apply consistently across projects

-Good Git usage is invisible when things go well—and invaluable when they don’t.
+## 🚦 Scope Rules

+- This wing owns **Git fundamentals and discipline**
+- Other wings may reference it
+- Git rules live here, not scattered elsewhere

+If a question is about *how to safely change history*, it belongs here.

 ---

+## 🗺️ Navigation Rule

+If you are unsure:
+1. Start here
+2. Follow the canon
+3. Act deliberately